msun5040/mockdeploy/README.md

 instead of having everything cluttered inside of REPLInput.

 ## Errors/Bugs --
+No known errors or bugs; everything is case sensitive, which we will change in the future for REPL

 ## Tests --
 see testing directory to see how the tests work